samuelele/sample-central-bulk-configs/README.md

-# sample-central-templates
+# Sample Central bulk configurations

-This folder is intended to provide sample
+This folder is intended to provide sample files to manage configurations in bulk: Template/variable files, BulkEdit files, etc